Sign up today!

 Quick Facts on EWG’s Guide to Healthy Cleaning

-EWG’s Guide to Healthy Cleaning contains information and safety assessments for 2,109 products, 197 brands and more than 1,000 ingredients.
+EWG’s Guide to Healthy Cleaning contains information and hazard assessments for 2,109 products, 197 brands and more than 1,000 ingredients.

 Finding Ingredient Information Isn’t Easy

 For consumers, the easiest way to find out what’s in their cleaning products is to check the labels.
 But what happens when the label information consists only of directions, warning messages and, at best, just a few ingredients, vaguely described?

 When EWG set out to assess more than 2,000 cleaning products, its researchers discovered that it took hard work to find out what potentially toxic chemicals were in them.
 Unlike manufacturers of cosmetics and personal care products, companies that make cleaning products are not required to list the ingredients they put in their formulations on the package, bottle or box.
 This lack of disclosure can make it almost impossible for consumers to find the healthiest products.

 EWG’s research team took multiple steps to get the most up-to-date and accurate ingredient information, which typically required scouring more than one source.
 And for the majority of the products in EWG’s Guide to Healthy Cleaning, there was no way to get a complete list of every ingredient.
 The industry says that’s because the details of its formulations are proprietary trade secrets, and it insists that the products are safe based on testing data that is not available to the public.

 Here are the sources we used to compile the ingredient information in EWG’s Guide to Healthy Cleaning:

 - Labels.
 EWG examined more than 1,000 package labels and found that the ingredient information for 48 percent listed three or fewer ingredients on the label.